-The inspiration for this confection came from Black Book Kitchen Diaries – I was sold the moment I saw the pictures.
-Not only did they make it onto my Christmas gift list (which is always rather hopeful but impractically long) but I actually managed to make them too.
+The inspiration for this candied orange peel confection came from Black Book Kitchen Diaries.
+I was sold the moment I saw the pictures.
+Not only did they make it onto my Christmas gift list, which is always rather hopeful but impractically long, but I actually managed to make them too.

 These were wonderfully succulent the day after I put them up for drying, but I thought they needed a bit longer so that they wouldn’t stick together in the jars.
-Unfortunately, I managed to forget about them for 4 days – oops.
-Luckily, they were still edible and still very tasty, but they veered more to the chewy than the succulent!
-Despite being soaked in syrup, these really weren’t too sweet.
-They were very orangy but had a hint of bitterness which complemented the chocolate well.
+Unfortunately, I managed to forget about them for 4 days – oops!
+Luckily, the candied orange peel was still edible and still very tasty, but it veered more to the chewy than the succulent.

 Although, this was a fiddly job and not my favourite sort of kitchen activity, the result was so good, I shall be making these again.